 Students who just completed a M.A. in Political Science from this department at the University of Kansas can provide a statement and three letters of recommendation from faculty to apply to the Ph.D. program without having to submit a formal online application.
 If some time has passed since the student received the degree, and they are not enrolled at the university, then they will still have to apply online to the program.
 The courses taken in this department toward the MA also apply toward the PhD.

 Minority group members and women are encouraged to apply.
 The Department actively pursues equal opportunity policies.
 Minority fellowships are available for qualified applicants.

-Applications for the fall semester are due no later than January 7th to be considered for departmental funding in the form of a Graduate Teaching Assistantship (GTA).
-Applications for the fall semester will be accepted until April 15th but will not be considered for departmental funding if submitted after January 7th.
+Applications and all required supplemental materials for the Fall 2020 semester are due no later than February 1 to be considered for departmental funding in the form of a Graduate Teaching Assistantship (GTA).
+Applications for the fall semester will be accepted until April 15 but will not be considered for departmental funding if submitted after February 1.
 The Department of Political Science does not admit students for the spring or summer semesters.

 To be considered for admission to the Political Science Ph.D. program, all domestic and international degree-seeking students must submit the following:

 Complete the online application available at KU's Graduate Studies website and submit it.
 The application fee can be paid online as the last step of the application.
 Application forms submitted without a fee cannot be processed.

 - Non Degree Seeking Application (Domestic and International) $30.00

 These letters should be from former or current instructors and/or those able to recommend you on the basis of professional experience.
 Provide names and email addresses for each recommender on your application.
 The recommender will receive a notice from the Office of Graduate Admissions instructing them to upload a recommendation letter.
 The applicant must assume responsibility for ensuring that the department receives these letters by the application deadline.